OSEA Collective Bargaining Agreement

 -

-In accordance with the provisions of ORS 332.507, sick leave shall be granted all employees on the basis of one day’s leave for each month of regular employment with a minimum of ten (10) days and a maximum of twelve (12) days sick leave for a full year of employment.
-Less than twelve (12) month employees who work in their regular job classification during July and August will be credited with one day of sick leave (calculated on their summer daily work hours) provided they work at least twenty (20) days per month.
+Sick leave shall be granted to all employees on the basis of one (1) day’s leave for each month of regular employment with a minimum of ten (10) days and a maximum of twelve (12) days sick leave for a full year of employment.
+Less than twelve (12) month employees who work in their regular job classification during July and August will be credited with one (1) day of sick leave (calculated on their summer daily work hours) provided they work at least twenty (20) days per month.
 Sick leave shall be accumulative during the continuous service of the employee to this District.
 Sick leave shall be credited to said personnel on a monthly basis for each month worked.
-Employees will have sick leave available (accrued as of the last day of the month prior to his/her absence)
+Employees will have sick leave available (accrued

 -